Roosevelt Roberts: Ultimate Fighting Championship

-Post-UFC career
+Eagle FC

 After being released from the UFC, Roberts faced Darren Smith Jr. for the vacant LXF Welterweight Championship at Lights Out Xtreme Fighting 7 on December 10, 2021.
 He claimed the title via first-minute knockout.

 Roberts faced Alexandre de Almeida on May 20, 2022, at Eagle FC 47.
 At weigh ins, Alexandre Almeida missed weight for the bout.
 Alexandre Almeida weighed in at 158.4 pounds and was fined a percentage of his purse and the bout proceeded at catchweight.
 He won the fight via unanimous decision.

+The Ultimate Fighter 31

+In mid-March 2023, it was announced that Roberts would be competing in the thirty-first season of The Ultimate Fighter.

+Roberts was selected to be a part of Team Chandler, being ranked third overall.
+In his first fight on the show, Roberts faced #2 ranked Nate Jennerman, and won the fight by knockout eight seconds into the first round.

+In the semi-final round, Roberts faced faced former LFA Lightweight Champion and fellow teammate Austin Hubbard, and lost the fight via split decistion.

+Return to UFC

+Roberts faced Mateusz Rębecki on November 11, 2023, at UFC 295.
+At the weigh-ins, Roberts came in at 158 pounds (two pounds over the lightweight non-title bout limit).
+His bout with Rebecki proceeded at catchweight with Roberts forfeiting 20% of his purse.
+He lost the bout in the first round via an armbar submission.

+Replacing Nikolas Motta, Roberts faced Ľudovít Klein on September 28, 2024 at UFC Fight Night 243.
+He lost the fight by unanimous decision.

+On February 28, 2025, it was reported that Roberts was once again removed from the UFC roster.